iVishalr/cDNN/documentation/DOCUMENTATION.md

 #### 10. Additional Notes

 1. `Adam(), RMSProp() and Adagrad()` are powerful optimizers.
 If you have used a high learning rate, there is a possibility of getting `nan or inf` as the cost after a while during training.
+If you get it during training, just stop the training process as there's no point in continuing further.
+Reinitialize your `lr` to a smaller value and try again.

 Setting learning rate correctly is important.
 For me, `lr > 4.65e-5` was working well.

 2. Remember to set the `.layer_size` to be equal to the number of features you are using in training set.

 3. `Softmax()` outputs a tensor with `num_of_classes` elements.
-If you are trying to train say CIFAR-10, your output layer must have 10 as `.layer_size`.
+If you are trying to train say CIFAR-10, your output layer must have 10 as `.layer_size` as there are 10 classes in the dataset.
 Otherwise you may get something else as the output.

 4. While organizing your training, val and test sets, remember that cDNN puts your features along rows.
 Meaning, it stacks your examples along columns and the rows will represent features.